Pete Sanstol: Attempt at the NBA World Bantamweight Championship, Al Brown

-Draw with NBA Flyweight Champion Spider Pladner, July 1932
+Draw with NBA Flyweight Champion Spider Pladner

 On July 20, 1932 Sanstol fought a ten-round draw with 1929 NBA World Flyweight Champion Emille "Spider" Pladner, a French born boxer, at the Forum in Montreal, Canada.
 An important bout between contenders, the January 1932 ratings, listed Sanstol as the third best bantamweight in the world, with Pladner listed as fourth.
 Pladner had also held the 1931 Canadian World Bantamweight Title.

-Short retirement and bout with Midget Wolgast, August 1933
+Short retirement and bout with Midget Wolgast

 After losing the bout with Brown, Sanstol took a year off between August 1931 and June 1932, before resuming another campaign for the championship.
 On August 15, 1933, Sanstol fought an important bout against Midget Wolgast, NYSAC World Flyweight Champion at the time, losing in a ten-round non-title points decision in a bout where the brows of his face and his eyes were battered.
 According to one source, Wolgast won every round.

-Victory over Young Perez, former World Flyweight Champion, September 1934
+Victory over Young Perez

 On September 1, 1934, Sanstol defeated World Champion Victor "Young" Perez at Bislet Stadium in Oslo in a ten-round points decision.
 In October 1931, Perez had taken the NBA World Flyweight Championship in a second-round knockout at the Palais de Sports in Paris, France, making him one of the youngest world boxing champions in history.
 In 1929, Perez had also taken the French Flyweight Title.
 A Tunisian Jew, Perez would die tragically in 1945 on a march from Auschwitz, where he had been interned, after being denounced to the Nazis in Paris in 1943.

-Wins in Sweden and Germany March–May 1935
+Wins in Sweden and Germany

 He retired from boxing in late 1933, fighting only one bout in 1934, and then resumed his boxing in Sweden in 1935.
 He won a ten-round points decision in Berlin against Hans Schiller, former German Featherweight Champion, on May 10, 1935.
 In Sweden he met Werner Reithdorf on April 26, 1935, winning in an eighth-round TKO in Gothenburg, and Joey Carr on March 1, 1935, also in Gothenburg, where he won in a first-round knockout.

-Last NBA World Bantamweight Title bout, Sixto Escobar, August 1935
+Last NBA World Bantamweight Title bout, Sixto Escobar

 With both boxers very near 118, Sanstol had his last NBA World Bantamweight Championship match with Sixto Escobar, on August 7, 1935 at the Forum in Montreal.
 Sanstol lost the bout in a twelve-round unanimous decision, that was not particularly close, though quite satisfying to the crowd.
 In the seventh, Escobar closed Sanstol's left eye, in effect winning the bout, or reducing his need to show the same level of aggression.
 Ringside observers gave Escobar eight rounds, with four rounds even.

-Win over Panama Al Brown, September 1935
+Win over Panama Al Brown

 Sanstol had one more career bout of consequence, on September 13, 1935, defeating Al Brown in Oslo in a ten-round non-title decision a month after the Escobar fight, not long before his retirement.